morpheus-graphql

 -

-type Deity { name: String! power: Power! }
+type Deity { name: String! power: Power! }where

-is another object defined by gql schema. template haskell will represent this type as:data Deity m = Deity { name :: () -> m Text, power :: () -> m (Power m) }
+Poweris another object defined by gql schema. template haskell will represent this type as:data Deity m = Deity { name :: () -> m Text, power :: () -> m (Power m) }where

-generates namespaced haskell records. so that you have no more problem with name collision. from this gql type:type Deity { name: (id:Int)String! power: Power! }
+importGQLDocumentWithNamespacegenerates namespaced haskell records. so that you have no more problem with name collision. from this gql type:type Deity { name: (id:Int)String! power: Power! }will be generated.

 data Deity m = Deity { deityName :: DeityNameArgs -> m Text, deityPower :: () -> m (Power m) } data DeityNameArgs = DeityNameArgs { deityNameArgsId :: Int }